Kerry Group has said it is confident of delivering 6-10% growth in adjusted earnings per share for the full year, as previously guided.

 "The board is confident of delivering 6% to 10% growth in adjusted earnings per share to a range of 320 to 332 cent per share in 2016 as previously guided, taking into account a 4% currency headwind at current exchange rates," the company said.

-Shares in the company were lower in Dublin trade today.
+Shares in the company were lower in Dublin trade this afternoon.